artizen-fund/seasons-contracts/README.md

 - `totalTokensPurchasedPerAddressPerSeason`: Maps addresses and season IDs to the total tokens purchased
 - `totalAmountPurchasedPerToken`: Maps addresses and token IDs to the total amount of tokens purchased
 - `amountToTokenIDsOfSeason`: Maps season IDs and amounts to arrays of token IDs
+- `isBlacklistedInSeason`: Maps to a submission blacklisted in a specific season
+- `amountSoldBeforeBlackList`:Maps to the amount of tokens sold before blacklist

 ## Functions

 `function setProtocolWalletAddress(address payable protocolWallet)`

 Use this function to set central protocol wallet address after deployment.
-This wallet will store protocol fees.
+This wallet will store all funds.

 - `address payable protocolWallet`: address of Ethereum wallet